 It’s possible that the creator in question won’t be bothered by the remark.
 If this is the case, the teacher says nothing.
 If the creator expresses distress through words or expression, the teacher might ask, “What do you think of that comment?”
 The teacher will acknowledge the feelings of the creator and very likely involve the other child in that acknowledgment by encouraging the creator to say something like, “That hurt my feelings.”
 The teacher might then ask the creator if they like the creation and point out that that matters more than someone else’s opinion.

 When children’s lunches reflect the importance of good nutrition and environmental consciousness, it lays the foundation for respect for one’s body, as well as for the planet.
 This is directly related to an individual’s ability to make mindful choices and develop self-discipline.

 There are no gender restrictions at Open Door School.
 The children are respected for their individuality.
 Boys and girls are allowed to use any of the materials available to them without judgment.
 This applies to everything, including dress-up.

-Materials in the older children’s classrooms that contain the alphabet and numbers often trigger children’s interests in writing and math that evolve into different projects.
-For instance, children in the 4/5s class have been known to create mailboxes where they leave notes for one another.
-Whenever a child expresses interest in writing letters or numbers or starting to read, the teachers will nourish their curiosity.
+Materials in the older children’s classrooms that contain the alphabet and numbers often spark children’s interests in writing and math that evolve into different projects.
+For example, children in the 4/5s class have been known to create mailboxes where they leave notes for one another.
+Whenever a child expresses interest in writing letters or numbers or starting to read, the teachers nurture their curiosity.

-When children are involved regularly in the discussion of ideas, their curiosity and hunger for knowledge grows.
-Activities at Open Door School, from cooking to block-building to drawing, promote true understanding of the concepts that underlie the basic academic processes taught in Kindergarten.
+When children are involved regularly in the discussion of ideas, their curiosity and hunger for knowledge grow.
+Activities at Open Door School, from cooking to block-building to drawing, promote the true understanding of the concepts that underlie the basic academic processes taught in kindergarten.
 Open Door nurtures preschool children’s natural tendencies to think concretely and to learn from experimentation so that children will learn to ask questions and seek the answers for themselves.
-What can be more academic than that?